The Car Connection Toyota Tacoma Overview

-The Tacoma was new in 1995, and since then it's maintained a loyal set of owners by offering different body styles, powertrains, and especially, a few special editions targeted at off-roaders.
+Ever since the introduction of the original Tacoma for 1995, the model has maintained a loyal set of owners by offering different body styles, powertrains, and, especially, a few special editions targeted at off-roaders.

 The current Tacoma arrived in the 2005 model year, and it was carried through to 2015 with remarkably few major changes.
 It came a wide variety of configurations: Regular Cab, Access Cab, Double Cab and X-Runner models.
-All three are available with either short or long beds, and two- or four-wheel drive, in a range of trims and equipment levels.
-The two engines are a 159-horsepower 2.7-liter four-cylinder engine, and a 236-hp 4.0-liter V-6.
-Since its launch, towing capacity has rise from 5,000 pounds to today 6,500 pounds in the suitably equipped V-6 model.
+All three were available with either short or long beds, and two- or four-wheel drive, in a range of trims and equipment levels.
+The two engines are a 159-hp 2.7-liter 4-cylinder engine, and a 236-hp 4.0-liter V-6.
+Since its launch, towing capacity has risen from 5,000 pounds to today 6,500 pounds in the suitably equipped V-6 model.

-The base regular cab truck can be ordered with minimal features, but offers a choice of four-speed automatic or five-speed manual transmissions.
+The base regular cab truck came with minimal features, but offered a choice of 4-speed automatic or 5-speed manual transmissions.
 The popular, work-ready 4x2 "low boy" model was discontinued after 2015.
 Models equipped with the V-6 were available with either a 6-speed manual or 5-speed auto.
-Above the standard trim is the PreRunner specification, which adds several off-road-friendly features, including overfenders, skid plates, mudguards and upgraded wheels and tires.
-Inside, the trucks upgrade along cab sizes, with the larger models adding more luxurious seating, more folding seat arrangements, and more power accessories.
+Above the standard trim was the PreRunner specification, which adds several off-road-friendly features, including overfenders, skid plates, mudguards, and upgraded wheels and tires.
+Inside, the trucks see upgrades correlated to cab sizes, with the larger models adding more luxurious seating, more folding-seat arrangements, and more power accessories.
 The range-topping Double Cab models add rear-seat amenities including cupholders, heating ducts, and a 60/40 split-folding rear bench seat.

 Also added for 2012 were an available navigation system with real-time traffic and weather, accompanied by a new premium system with HD Radio and Bluetooth audio streaming.

 No changes were made to the Tacoma for the 2013 model year; Toyota discontinued Tacoma Regular Cab models after 2014.